Mattia46/firstMonth/pills/git.md

 ![Step five](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381247257500_Screen%20Shot%202013-10-08%20at%2016.47.19.png)

-It's a good idea to check the status often, especially if you suspect something is going wrong.
-Run `git status` every now and then, if only to confirm that the repo is in the state you expect it to be.
+It's a good idea to develop the habit of checking git status before you add anything to staging or commit any changes, especially if you suspect something is going wrong.
+Make sure to run `git status` before you commit, if only to confirm that the repo is in the state you expect it to be.

 ### Viewing the log (history) of the changes